Prunoideae/MitoFlex/README.md

 ## 6.4 Input file 1 and 2 have different sizes!
 This could cause loss on rawdata, or even crash the program

 Your input PE reads are not of the same size, it indicates a mismatch between two file, and it will likely stop the programs like `bwa` from starting, halting the pipeline, or have some graph element missing.
+In most of time maybe this will work fine, but there maybe times that later program refuse to startup.

 ## 6.5 Module XXX is not found! / Cannot import helper module XXX